Catalog merchant: Purpose

-The catalog merchant has generally lower prices than other retailers and lower overhead expenses due to the smaller size of store and lack of large showroom space.
+The catalog merchant has generally lower prices than other retailers and lower overhead expenses due to the smaller store size and lack of large showroom space.

-There are a few key benefits to this approach.
-By operating as an in-store catalog sales center, it could be exempt from the "Resale price maintenance" policy of the manufacturers, which can force conventional retailers to charge a minimum sales price to prevent price-cutting competition; it also reduces the risk of merchandise theft, known in the industry as shrinkage.
+There are a few key benefits to this retail format.
+By operating as an in-store catalog sales center, it could be exempt from the "resale price maintenance" policy of the manufacturers, which can force conventional retailers to charge a minimum sales price to prevent price-cutting competition.